What is a Temporary Use Ban?

 Why are wholesalers applying for Temporary Use Bans?

-Which wholesalers are applying for a Temporary Use Ban?
+Which wholesalers currently have a Temporary Use Ban in place?

-- South East Water’s Temporary Use comes into effect in Kent and Sussex from 00:01 on Friday 12th August for all domestic customers.
+- South East Water’s Temporary Use Ban came into effect in Kent and Sussex on 16 June 2023.

 I’m a business, does the Temporary Use Ban affect me too?